Hero image

 • Extra services that you request

-Customs Formalities for the UK to France Move
+3. Customs Formalities for a UK-France Move

-British citizens wishing to move to France must declare their personal effects and household goods at French customs and at British customs.
+British citizens wishing to move to France must declare their personal effects and household goods at French customs and British customs.
 You are exempt from customs taxes on the transport of your personal property if it has been in your possession for more than 6 months.

-You must have resided at least 12 months in the UK before your move.
+You must have resided for at least 12 months in the UK before your move.
 Furthermore, you cannot sell your personal property in the 12 months following your move to France.
 Your personal vehicle is also included in this regulation.

 For your international move, you must present an inventory of your goods to British and French customs.
 This document should mention your address in the UK and in France.
 The documents to present during your move are: